zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

  - in C++, using Visual Studio 2008 or Visual C++ 2008 Express Edition
  - in C#, using Visual Studio 2008 or Visual C# 2008 Express Edition
- - in Visual Basic, using Visual Studio 2008 or Visual Basic 2008 Express Edition
+ - in Visual Basic, using Visual Studio 2008
  - in Java, using Java 5 or Java 6

 If you want to develop Ice applications in Python, Ruby or PHP, or with